-If a threat in 2023 wasn't of an 'Unprecedented' inflation (since that had been so high 1981) - then maybe it was of high inflation taking root, growing hard to kill.
-Inflation is part a state of mind, part psychological.
-If expectations take root, get persistent, hard to knock down, combined rising rates with stagnant or sluggish economy (stagflation, slugflation), then Fed Rates tool grows wickedly un-useful in a recession.
-No central bank wishes to hike rates going into recession, economy cooling.
-Equity-risk premiums holding onto stocks (vs safer bonds) - makes equities a decidedly less happy place.
-As interest rates rise, money is no longer free.
+If a threat 2023 wasn't 'Unprecedented' inflation (it had been so high 1981) - maybe it was high inflation takes root, growing hard to kill, rates staying higher longer.
+Inflation is partly a state of mind, psychological.
+If expectations take root, persist, both higher rates + stagnant / sluggish economy stagflation, slugflation; Fed Rates tools wickedly un-useful in recession.
+No central bank wishes to hike rates going into a recession, economy cooling.
+Equity-risk premiums of holding to stocks (vs safer bonds) - makes equities decidedly unhappy place; CD rates over 5% mean a new world.
 Higher rates are something a younger generation doesn't viscerally remember.
-For over a decade to 2022, no G7 central bank had put rates above 2.5%.
-But, way back in 1990, they'd all then been above 5%!
-Broadly then, on rising rates over 2021 & 2022 it was probably not a great time for risky, volatile, high PE growth themes here in green technology.
+Over a decade to 2022, no G7 central bank had put rates above 2.5%.
+But in 1990, they'd all been over 5%!
+On rising rates - 2021, 2022 & 2023 were decidedly not great times for riskier, volatile, high PE growth themes in green tech.
+It's ever-impossible to successfully time markets.
+To foresee, in advance, a best = lowest clear entry point.